Flowers Under Foreign Skies

 They spread quickly, after that, each new generation seeding within days.
 We were living in our rooms by then, without even a pretense of cooperation.
 You could easily see them from the compound by then.
 I don’t know what the others thought they were.
 The meat crops had died, and a puddle of dried coffee had built up under the machine.
 The algae racks had streaks of brown, and the plants grew wild.
 Sid was pregnant.
 By who, she wouldn’t say.

 Sid wasn’t pregnant anymore.
 The airlock on the mess hall had cracked a seal and didn’t close right anymore.
-Dust began to blow in even as air leaked out.
+Dust blew in.
+Air leaked out.
 Another solar panel failed and power became intermittent at best.
 Nearly nobody left their rooms anymore unless they ran out of food.
 I walked out every day to see the blue flowers.
 It wasn’t much of a walk.
 They were nearly to the airlock.

 People started dying a lot after that.
 Eventually, we stopped burying the bodies.
 Just left them in their rooms and sealed the doors.
 At some point, it was just me.
-I don’t know why.
-Perhaps it was all the time I spent out with the flowers – taking samples and studying them in the clean air of the suit.
+I don’t know when, exactly.
+I don’t know why, either.
+Maybe it was all the time I spent out with the flowers – taking samples and studying them in the clean air of the suit.
 Whatever the reason, I was the only one left.
-I had made some interesting discoveries, though.
+I’ve made some interesting discoveries, though.
 The oldest of the flowers, now as tall as sapling trees, have begun to develop yellow-white bulbs at the ends of their leaves.
 The oldest tree is nearly ripe, and the fruit moves.

 Bookmark and Share